 ...or by clicking on the system tray icon.

 So you can tell menuApp to draw a menu containing the items from your QuickLaunch bar or from your Desktop.

 Which means that menuApp can display a menu containing a list of the programs currently running on your computer.
 Select one and you switch to it.

 menuApp has some other smart features

-For instance a background server to minimize menu load times and intelligent keyboard access.
+For instance a background server to minimize menu load times.